CrossRef/rest-api-doc/funder_kpi_api.md

 - Summary, which include the following information:
     - status (e.g. "ok", error)
-    - message-type (e.g. "funder-work-result-list" )
+    - message-type (e.g. "work-list" )
     - message-version (e.g. 1.0.0 )
--Items, which will will contain the items matching the query.
+- Items, which will will contain the items matching the query or filter.

+Note that the "message-type" returned will differ from the mime-type.
+There are three message-types:

+- funder (singlton)
+- publisher (singleton)
+- work (singleton)
+- work-result-list (list)
+- funder-result-list (list)
+- publisher-result-list (list)

 Normally, and API list result will return both the summary and the items.
 If you want to just retrieve the summary, you can do so by specifying that the number of rows returned should be zero.
+### Sort order

+If the API call includes a query, then the sort order will be by the relevance score.
+If no query is included, then the sort order will be by DOI update date.

 ## Resource Components